 At Alchemy, Doug completed several successful redevelopment projects, overseeing all aspects of the work from conception to construction to management.
 His years of on-site experience — much of it hands-on — have played a central role in his training as an architect.

-Doug is a registered architect in New Jersey, Pennsylvania, Massachusetts, and Connecticut, and he is Certified by the National Council of Architectural Registration Boards (NCARB).
+Doug is a registered architect in New Jersey, Pennsylvania, Maryland, Massachusetts, and Connecticut, and he is Certified by the National Council of Architectural Registration Boards (NCARB).
 He is also a New Jersey licensed contractor, a Certified Passive House Consultant, and a member of The American Institute of Architects, New Jersey Planning Officials, and The New Jersey Society of Architects.
 Doug lives in Pennington with his wife and two children.
-He has served his community as a trustee of The Pennington Montessori School and is currently a member of the Pennington Borough Planning & Zoning Board.
+He has served his community as a trustee of The Pennington Montessori School and is a longstanding member of the Pennington Borough Planning & Zoning Board.